Rusty89/CSCI468-Compiler-Project/ParserLittleExecutable/ReadME.txt

-Run the grading script on Micro, keep the CompilerProject.jar file on same level as the Micro script
+Run the grading script with Micro and CompilerProject.jar file on same level as the Grading script